traefik/traefik/docs/content/https/acme.md

 _Optional, Default=2160_

-The `certificatesDuration` option sets the length of a certificate's lifetime in hours in order to manage them more precisely.
+The `certificatesDuration` option defines the certificates' duration in hours.
-It defaults to `2160` (3 months) to follow Let's Encrypt certificates lifetime.
+It defaults to `2160` (90 days) to follow Let's Encrypt certificates lifespan.

-!!! warning "Traefik cannot manage certificates that have a lifespan lower than 1 hour."
+!!! warning "Traefik cannot manage certificates with a duration lower than 1 hour."

 ```yaml tab="File (YAML)"
 certificatesResolvers: